mmehrazar/my-repo/README.md

 $ ./generate_secret.sh generic-receiver-token
 secret/generic-receiver-token created
 Creating a Receiver
-Toolkit components send HTTP requests to an HTTP endpoint that is part of the notification-controller, so I have to configure a receiver for this:
+Toolkit components send HTTP requests to an HTTP endpoint that is part of the notification-controller, so have to configure a receiver for this:

 apiVersion: notification.toolkit.fluxcd.io/v1beta1
 kind: Receiver